The Corporate Governance Review: Sweden

 Matters to be brought by the general meeting

-Matters that fall under the exclusive competence of the general meeting include the election of board members and determining their remuneration, the election of the auditor of the company and any amendments to the company's articles of association, as well as decisions relating to the shares or share capital of the company and certain corporate restructuring matters, such as mergers and demergers.
+Matters that fall under the exclusive competence of the general meeting include the election of board members and determining their remuneration, the election of the auditor of the company and any amendments to the company's articles of association, and decisions concerning material closely related to party transactions, the shares or share capital of the company and certain corporate restructuring matters, such as mergers and demergers.
 Share repurchases or share issues shall be brought about by the general meeting; however, the general meeting may authorise the board to decide on a repurchase of the company's own shares or share issue.
 The authorisation regarding share repurchases must specify the price range for a repurchase and, with regard to a share issue, the maximum number of shares to be issued.
-Decisions regarding dividend distributions are also reserved for shareholders; however, the dividend distribution may not exceed the proposal made by the board, except where such an obligation exists in accordance with the articles of association or where the distribution was resolved upon at the request of a minority holding at least 10 per cent of the shares in a company.
-Shareholders holding at least 10 per cent of the shares in a company are always entitled to request the payment of a dividend corresponding to half of the profits of the financial year, although not more than five per cent of the equity of the company.
+Decisions regarding dividend distributions are also reserved for shareholders; however, the dividend distribution may not exceed the proposal made by the board, except when such an obligation exists in accordance with the articles of association or when the distribution was approved by resolution at the request of a minority holding at least 10 per cent of the shares in a company.
+Shareholders holding at least 10 per cent of the shares in a company are always entitled to request the payment of a dividend corresponding to half of the profits of the financial year, although not more than 5 per cent of the equity of the company.

 Decision-making at the general meeting